DevecorSoft/blog/README.md

 ## blog style

 1. should have a title inside blog: `# any title`
-2. should have a description after the title.
+2. should have a one line description after the title.
-3. pure text.
+3. should be pure text in whole blog.